Buyeo County

 Famous people associated with Buyeo County in more recent times include noted stem-cell researcher Hwang Woo-suk.

 Geography

 Buyeo is located at the southern area of Chungcheongnam-do, the heart of the Korean peninsula.

 During the Three Kingdoms Era, the capital of Baekje was moved to present-day Buyeo-eup (then called Sabi) on account of crowding in the former capital, which was near present-day Seoul.
 A fortress called Garimseong was constructed for defending the new capital.
 Buyeo County has numerous historical sites from this era, such as the mountain fortresses (sanseong) at Seongheung, Buso, and Cheong, the tumuli at Neungsan-ri, and the temple site at Gunsu-ri, all designated Historic Sites of South Korea.

 Climate

+Commerce

+It wasn't until the early 2000s that Lotteria moved into the area, but in recent years it has become home to a variety of franchises.

+As a traditional city, many coffee shops are built in the style of hanoks or have a Hanok concept.

+On 8 September 2013, a new Lotte Outlet Buyeo branch was opened in Gyuram-myeon.